austinseraphin/motion-accessibility/README.md

 ### The Accessibility Inspector

 You can easily see the state of any of the following attributes and methods by using the accessibility inspector.
-Just call the `inspect_accessibility` method on any object.
+Just call `Accessibility.inspect` and pass any object as an argument.

 ```
 (main)> label=UILabel.alloc.initWithFrame(CGRect.new([0,0], [100,100]))
 => #<UILabel:0x103b8c40>
 (main)> label.text="Hello!"
 => "Hello!"
-(main)> label.inspect_accessibility
+(main)> Accessibility.inspect label
 #<UILabel:0x103b8c40>
 Accessibility label: Hello!
 Accessibility hint: nil